Contracts, agreements, general terms and conditions, powers of attorney, affidavits, will, personal documents…

 Your work was excellent, fast, and you are a pleasure to work with.

 Why entrust me with your translations?

-As a French native living in Australia, I have first-hand experience of the two different legal systems.
+As a French native living in Australia, I have first-hand experience of the two legal systems.
 This compelled me to study English-to-French legal translation.
-I have since become a qualified English-to-French legal translator and I continue to learn, recently focusing on the translation of business law documents.
+I have since become a qualified English-to-French legal translator and I continue to deepen my knowledge, recently focusing on the translation of business law documents.

-Do you have legal or marketing documents that need to be translated into French?
+Do you have Australian legal documents or marketing/editorial content that need to be translated into French?

 Clicking on the button will open a new email.